li-lauren/notable-th/README.md

 - write unit tests (so far I only did some very basic testing with Postman) and overall do a lot more testing

+Side Note: you can start the server by running python3 server.py.

 Thanks for your time!